Why Is Toilet Paper White, Anyway?

 How is toilet paper made?

 First, it’s important to understand how to make toilet paper.
 Toilet paper is made from cellulose fibers that come either directly from trees or recycled paper, according to Jessica Carette, a chemist and Innovation Manager of Research and Development for the Cascades Tissue Group.
 The fibers mix with water to make pulp.
 Toilet paper creation comes in two basic parts: making the raw paper, and converting it to the end product you buy in the store, explains David Altemir, a consultant who works with toilet paper manufacturing plants in the United States.
 “The raw paper starts as wood pulp just as any other type of paper,” he says.
 Brands bleach wood pulp with hydrogen peroxide or chlorine to make it whiter.
 This bleaching process is more than aesthetic—it removes the substance lignin, too, softening the paper, according to Altemir.
+Maybe it’s finally time to break up with your toilet paper.

 Why is toilet paper white?